mjlile/rhythm/README.md

 * Type functions
 * Concepts
 * Pointers to concepts (runtime generics)
-* Extensive library generic components
+* Extensive library of generic components

 #### Other Nice Features
-These are features from other languages that I want in my ideal language, but they aren't at the core of what I want Rhythm to be
+These are features from other languages that I would like eventually, but they aren't vital to the core of Rhythm.
 * Algebraic data types (e.g. Rust's enum types, optional)
 * Concurrency (async/await coroutines + Go-style channel communication)
 * Ownership (e.g. Rust)